 In 1994 the State of South Carolina adopted the Comprehensive Planning Enabling Act.
 This Act revised the State's planning laws, including the process by which municipalities may develop and adopt comprehensive plans.
 The Isle of Palms Comprehensive Plan was prepared in accordance with the 1994 Act.
+Throughout the extensive preparation period, a multitude of workshops and public hearings took place, involving consultations with numerous experts from diverse fields.
 During the many months of preparation, numerous workshops and public hearings were held and many experts in various fields were consulted.
-A list of meetings at which the plan was discussed and the topics discussed at those meetings appear in Appendix AC.
+A list of meetings and their associated topic are presented in at which the plan was discussed and the topics discussed at those meetings appear in Appendix AC.
 All meetings were open to the public and public participation in the planning process was encouraged.

-This Comprehensive Plan is intended to document the history of development on the Isle of Palms, identify the community's problems and needs, and articulate a vision for its future.
+This Comprehensive Plan is intended to document the Isle of Palmsthe history of development on the Isle of Palms, identify y the community's problems and needs, and articulate a vision for its future.
 The Plan is also intended to help guide future decision making in matters affecting the physical, social, and economic growth, development and redevelopment of the community.
-This plan is not a final product; it is part of a continuing planning process and should be updated and revised as new information becomes available or as new problems and needs arise.
+Though thisis plan is not a final product; it is, in fact, -part of a continuing planning process and therefore should be updated and revised aswhen new information, problems, and needs arise.